nayfin/tft-library-schematics/README.md

 ng g akita-schematics:feature todos/todos --plain
 ```

-> Note that `akita-schematics:store` is only needed when the default collection isn't set to `akita-schematics`
+> Note that the `akita-schematics:` prefix is only needed when the default collection isn't set to `akita-schematics`

 ## Generate a Store